Vessel Delivery & Handover Services

 2. Document Handover Follow-Up

 Delivery documents are essential for ownership transfer, flag registration, class continuation, insurance, banking and future vessel operation.
-SVC Marine can assist with document checklist coordination and physical handover follow-up.
+SVC Marine follows the practical document checklist and physical handover items agreed under the buyer’s instruction.

 • MOA document checklist follow-up

-• Bill of Sale and protocol of delivery coordination
+• Bill of Sale and protocol of delivery follow-up

 • Class certificates and statutory certificates follow-up